jquery/jquery/README.md

 npm install
 ```

-Create the custom build, use the `grunt custom` option, listing the modules to be excluded.
-Examples:
+Create the custom build using the `grunt custom` option, listing the modules to be excluded.

 Exclude all **ajax** functionality: